-Gerard Houckgeest is thought to have been born in The Hague, where he learned to paint from Bartholomeus van Bassen.
-He worked in The Hague, Delft, Steenbergen and Bergen op Zoom.
+Gerard Houckgeest is thought to have been born in The Hague, where he learned to paint from Bartholomeus van Bassen (1590–1652).
+He worked in The Hague, Delft, Steenbergen, and Bergen op Zoom.
 He may have spent some time in England as well.
-Charles I owned at least five "Perspectives" (paintings whose principal aspect was its perspective whether it was a landscape or interior of a church or home) painted by, or partly by, him.
+Charles I owned at least five paintings, known as 'Perspectives,' which principally focused on perspective in landscapes or interiors of churches or homes, and were painted entirely or partly by Houckgeest.

-Houckgeest initially specialized in painting imaginary church interiors and ornate Renaissance buildings rendered in somber browns and reds, which bear little resemblance to his revolutionary works painted in Delft.
+Houckgeest initially specialized in painting imaginary church interiors and ornate Renaissance buildings (fig. 1) rendered in somber browns and reds, which bear little resemblance to his revolutionary works painted in Delft.
 The reasons for Houckgeest's sudden evolution have intrigued art historians, but adequate explanations remain elusive.
-The contrast in style between the first works and those painted in Delft is so great that it appears unlikely that his style shifted without some external influence.1 The works of Pieter Saenredam, Carel Fabritius, Emanuel de Witte and Hendrick van Vliet have all been mentioned as possible springboards for Houckgeest's new style.
+The contrast in style between the first works and those painted in Delft is so great that it appears unlikely that his style shifted without some external influence.Arthur K. Wheelock Jr., "Gerard Houckgeest and Emanuel de Witte: Architectural Painting in Delft around 1650," Simiolus: Netherlands Quarterly for the History of Art, vol. 8, no. 3 (1975–1976): 170.
+The works of Pieter Saenredam, Carel Fabritius, Emanuel de Witte and Hendrick van Vliet have all been mentioned as possible springboards for Houckgeest's new style.

-Houckgeest's first known depiction of a real church interior is Interior of the Nieuwe Kerk, Delft, with the Tomb of William the Silent, dated 1650.
+Houckgeest's first known depiction of a real church interior is Interior of the Nieuwe Kerk, Delft, with the Tomb of William the Silent (fig. 2), dated 1650.
 Evidence suggests that his great panel was the first Delft picture of its kind.
-During the following years in Delft he painted about half-dozen pictures of both the Oude and Nieuwe Kerk of Delft repeating the innovative diagonal perspective of the 1650 work.
+During the following years in Delft he painted about a half-dozen pictures of both the Oude and Nieuwe Kerk of Delft repeating the innovative diagonal perspective of the 1650 work.
 He married Helena van Comstrijen, a Delft woman from an influential family.

 Emanuel de Witte was born in Rotterdam and, at an early age, learned geometry from his father, a schoolmaster.
-He moved to Delft, only an hour by barge from Rotterdam, in 1640 and joined the local Guild of Saint Luke where he studied with the still life painter Evert van Aelst.
-Although it is believed that De Witte initially aspired to become a history and portrait painter,2 in about 1650 he abruptly changed artistic course and began to produce close-up interior views of the two most venerable monuments of historic Delft, the Oude and the Nieuwe Kerk.
+He moved to Delft, only an hour by barge from Rotterdam, in 1640 and joined the local Guild of Saint Luke where he studied with the still life painter Evert van Aelst (1602–1657).
+Although it is believed that Emanuel de Witte (1617–1692) initially aspired to become a history and portrait painter, He is known to have painted a Rembrandt-like Holy Family. in about 1650 he abruptly changed artistic course and began to produce close-up interior views (fig. 3) of the two most venerable monuments of historic Delft, the Oude and the Nieuwe Kerk.

 No one knows exactly why either De Witte or Houckgeest portrayed Delft churches so many times.
-If their intentions were to merely glorify Delft and the city's close ties to the House of Orange—Prince Willem II was buried in a magnificent tomb in the Nieuwe Kerk—more often than not it appears that the attention of both artists was riveted by the play of light, the massive architectural components and the responses of the many anonymous individuals who came to visit these monuments.
+If their intentions were to merely glorify Delft and the city's close ties to the House of Orange—Prince Willem II was buried in a magnificent tomb in the Nieuwe Kerk—it often appears that the attention of both artists was riveted by the play of light, the massive architectural components and the responses of the many anonymous individuals who came to visit these monuments.

 Other than De Witte, few church painters have been able to portray, with such grace, daylight as it sifts down through the architectural features and plays delicately upon the surfaces of the walls, massive columns and decorative pavements.
 The intense naturalness of his works has induced critics to hold that De Witte's scenes must, to a certain degree, have been based on direct observation.

-In the interior in A Lady Playing at the Virginal, he carefully elaborated a see-through view which again captures the sense of space characteristic of his outdoor market scenes and church interiors.
+In the interior in A Lady Playing at the Virginal (fig. 8), he carefully elaborated a see-through view which again captures the sense of space characteristic of his outdoor market scenes and church interiors.
 This work, which shows a lady, seen from behind, seated at the virginal; her image reflected in a mirror above the instrument, has been often linked with Vermeer's Music Lesson.

-The artist's gambling habit brought him into a fight with Gérard de Lairesse, the Dutch painter and art theorist.
-According to Arnold Houbraken, in 1692, after an argument about the rent, De Witte hanged himself from a canal bridge.
+The artist's gambling habit led to a figh with Gérard de Lairesse (1641–1711), the Dutch painter and art theorist.
+According to Arnold Houbraken (1660–1719), in 1692, after an argument about the rent, De Witte hung himself from a canal bridge.
 The rope broke and De Witte drowned.
 His corpse was not found until eleven weeks later.
 Perhaps due to his difficult life and severe bouts of depression, his work is uneven in quality although his best works are among the finest of the Golden Age of Dutch painting.

 Although viewing works of art in loco constitutes an experience for which there is no substitute, today's high-resolution digital images, which are vastly superior in color and detail to traditional printed images, offer the most valid alternative.
-The following is a selection of high-quality digital images of the paintings of Emanuel de Witte currently accessible online.
+The following is a selection of high-quality digital images of the paintings of Pieter de Hooch currently accessible online.

 Interior of the Oude Kerk, Delft (c.
 1650)